Table of Contents

 For those of us who are not natural-born bodybuilders, powerlifters, or involved in sports-specific weight training, HIRT is the ticket for increased lean muscle mass and fat loss.

 Together with adequate rest and a proper nutritional plan, you can achieve great results that make heads turn.

-Your choice of high intensity resistance excercises, frequency, intensity, recovery time, etc. will be dictated by your present fitness level, physical ability and current goals.
+Your choice of high-intensity resistance exercises, frequency, intensity, recovery time, etc. will be dictated by your present fitness level, physical ability, and current goals.

 Now get to it!